 When it comes to pushing agendas and maintaining financial stability, more and more companies are courting individual retail investors.
 Are small shareholders back on the rise?

 Recently, a growing number of companies have been coming under pressure from activist shareholders (that is, shareholders exercising their voting rights with the aim of influencing a corporation’s behavior) to significantly alter the company’s corporate makeup and governance.
-In 2008, for example, Nasdaq-listed railroad operator CSX can you buy priligy in australia lost four of 12 seats on its board to activist hedge fund firms after a contentious proxy battle that ended in a lawsuit.
+In 2008, for example, Nasdaq-listed railroad operator CSX buy viagra online with paypal in canada lost four of 12 seats on its board to activist hedge fund firms after a contentious proxy battle that ended in a lawsuit.

 CSX’s assistant corporate secretary Mark Austin said that since the defeat, CSX has spent hundreds of thousands of dollars on marketing packages with the intention of urging retail investors to vote more.
 In addition to this targeted packaging, the railroad operator has also offered to plant a tree for every registered shareholder who does vote.
 In 2015, the company saw a 2% increase in voted retail shares from 2013.